Dan0sz/wp-help-scout-docs-shortcodes/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/host-webfonts-local` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/help-scout-docs-shortcodes` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings -> Optimize Google Fonts screen to configure the plugin

-For a more comprehensive guide on configuring OMGF, check out the [user manual](https://ffw.press/docs/omgf-pro/)
+3. [Create an API key](https://developer.helpscout.com/docs-api/) and add it to your **wp-config.php** file, right before `/* That's all, stop editing!
+Happy publishing. */`, e.g.

+   define('HELP_SCOUT_DOCS_API_KEY', 'your-api-key');
+   /* That's all, stop editing!
+Happy publishing. */

+4. Create new pages/posts in your WordPress admin area and use the shortcodes to embed Docs articles.

 == Frequently Asked Questions ==